 Insurance companies like to push the narrative that these examinations are "Independent," but the reality is the opposite.
 The doctors who are routinely chosen by insurance companies to conduct IMEs are often under pressure to deliver results that are favorable to the insurance company's position.
 The insurance companies pay these doctors to perform an IME, and staying in the insurer's good graces is the best way for doctors to receive repeat business opportunities as a preferred IME physician.

 The insurance companies use these one-time exams (or in some cases, a one-time review of just your medical records) as an opportunity to find excuses for terminating benefits, regardless of whether you would benefit or are still benefiting from additional medical treatment for your injuries.

 If you find yourself being requested to submit to an "Insurance Medical Exam," here are a few suggestions.

 - First, before submitting to an exam, read your policy!
 The insurance company's right to request an exam is contained within the insurance contract.
 Review it to make sure the company is not violating any of the policy provisions.

 - Second, you really should consider hiring an attorney.
 Recent case law has suggested that the "IME" report may be discoverable by the third party tortfeasor, providing additional ammunition for the defense attorney.
 Attorneys can often insist that the exam be delayed and insist that an impartial observer be present during the exam.

 - Third, make sure you give the examiner an accurate description of your prior health problems, current complaints, and the facts of the crash.
 Any discrepancies will be used against you.

-- Lastly, recognize that the examiner will be looking for all signs that you are not injured -- how you walk into the examination room, how you sit, how long you sit, facial expressions, etc.
+- Lastly, recognize that the examiner will be looking for signs that you may be exaggerating your injuries - the way you walk into the examination room, how comfortably you sit, how long you sit, facial expressions, and so on.